yksolanki9/calendarX/README.md

 - Open terminal, go to the directory and run `npm i`
 - Make sure followed all the above steps and added all the variable as specified in the `.env.sample` inside the `.env` file
 - Run `npm run dev` which will start a Nodejs server at `localhost:5000`

-## About
-- On running the app in browser (`/` route), users will get an option to sign in with Google and to give app permission to read/write to their google calender.
-- On signin, each user will get their custom calendar link `/calendar/:<user-id>` which can be shared with their clients
-- The client can select any date from the dropdown and see all the available meeting slots between 9 A.M. and 5 P.M. for that date.
-- On selecting a slot, the client will be redirected to `/meeting/<user-id>?selectedDate=<date-string>`, where we show the success page and meeting details
-- Admins can go to `/admin/meetings` and select employee names from the dropdown to see all the scheduled meeting for that employee

 ## Contact
 Please feel free to reach out to me at `yashsolanki1709@gmail.com` in case you have any queries.